yduan13/NGIAB-CloudInfra/README.md

 2. Once this is complete, follow the instructions for linux inside your wsl terminal.

-### Download the input data in "ngen-data" folder from S3 bucket :
+### Download the sample input data in "ngen-data" folder from S3 bucket :

 #### Linux & Mac & WSL